Super Smash Bros. Ultimate: Release

+On March 8, 2018, Nintendo announced that the next Super Smash Bros. game would release on the Nintendo Switch sometime in 2018.
+The teaser, broadcast in an online Nintendo Direct presentation, did not reveal the title of the game.
+However, it showed several characters, including Mario, Link, and the Inklings from Splatoon, the last of which would be new to the Super Smash Bros. series.
+At E3 2018 that June, Nintendo revealed the game's title as Super Smash Bros.
+Ultimate, and announced that it would be released on December 7, 2018.
+The E3 presentation detailed several changes to the gameplay of Ultimate compared to previous titles, and highlighted that every playable character from past installments of the series would return in Ultimate, in addition to new characters like the Inklings and Ridley from the Metroid series, who was announced at the end of the presentation.
+Afterwards, Nintendo hosted an invitational tournament for the game featuring competitive players of Super Smash Bros. for Wii U and Melee.

-Ultimate was teased during a Nintendo Direct presentation on March 8, 2018, under the working title Super Smash Bros., with the release year shown to be 2018.
-Nintendo formally announced the game at E3 2018, revealing that the full roster of characters from past games would be included, as well as its release date.
-Demo versions were playable at E3 in June and at the San Diego Comic-Con the following month.
+Demo versions were playable at E3 and at San Diego Comic-Con the following month.
 IGN nominated Ultimate for its Best Game of E3 2018 award; the game won Best Nintendo Switch Game from both IGN and Gamescom.
 Two Nintendo Direct presentations in 2018, one on August 8 and another one on November 1, were devoted to the game, revealing new characters, stages, and game modes.

 Nintendo released Super Smash Bros.
 Ultimate worldwide on December 7, 2018.
 In addition to the standard retail version, a special edition containing a Super Smash Bros.-themed Nintendo Switch Pro Controller and a Switch with a download code was also released.
 An additional special edition contained a pair of Super Smash Bros.-themed Joy-Con as well as a Switch console, a Super Smash Bros.-themed dock, and a download code for the game.
 A GameCube controller with the Super Smash Bros.
 Ultimate logo was released on November 2, 2018.

-One of the game's new additions had the character Mr. Game & Watch assuming the appearance of a feather- and loincloth-wearing Native American when using one of his attacks—a reference to Fire Attack (1982), in which players controlled a cowboy defending his fort from attacking natives.
-Some series fans saw this as racist, leading to Nintendo apologizing and removing the animation in an update shortly after release.
+One of the game's new additions had the character Mr. Game & Watch assuming the appearance of a feather- and loincloth-wearing Native American when using one of his attacks—a reference to Fire Attack (1982), in which players controlled a cowboy defending his fort from attacking indigenous people.
+Some users on social media saw this as racist, leading to Nintendo of America apologizing and removing the animation in an update shortly after release.
 Two weeks before its release, a leaked copy of the game was distributed across the internet.
 Nintendo took steps to issue copyright strikes on YouTube videos using data mined content, while fans worked to isolate spoilers, particularly the World of Light story mode, from those that had played the leaked version.